ckronlage/AID-HS/docs/prepare_data.md

 ## Prepare the demographic information to run the harmonisation

 To compute the harmonisation parameters, you will need to provide a couple of information about the subjects into a csv file.
+You can find an example of this file in the aidh_data_folder.

 - `ID` : subject ID (this should be the same ID than the one used to create the MRI folder without the 'sub-'
 - `Harmo code`: the harmonisation code associated with this subject scan (if you are running the harmonisation, it should be the same for all the subjects used for the harmonisation)